 Cash Flow Versus Net Worth

 Cash flow is the “portrait view” of your finances.
-Companies use cash flow statements in quarterly reports for investors, but for individuals, a personal cash flow statement is equivalent to a monthly budget.
+Companies use cash flow statements in quarterly reports for investors, but for individuals, a personal cash flow statement is essentially a spending snapshot or budget.
 It’s a list of all the income coming in and the expenses going out.

-Net worth, on the other hand, is the “landscape view” of your financial life.
-It’s the bigger picture of your debts and assets, and of course over time you want the assets to far outpace the debts, thus increasing the size of your net worth!
+Net worth is the “landscape view”, or the bigger picture of your debts and assets.
+Of course, over time, you want the assets to far outpace the debts, thus increasing your net worth!

 The Landscape View

 So how can you use your “landscape view” to decide what to buy or whether to take on a debt?
 It all depends on what you want the big picture to look like.
 For example, if the numbers work out in your monthly “portrait view” but not your long-term “landscape view,” you might want to reconsider.
 In other words, you have the extra cash to pay for it—but that cash could be better deployed to other, larger financial needs, like paying off a debt or saving at a healthy level.

 However, if your cash flow and net worth are otherwise healthy, it could be perfectly fine to increase your spending.

 The bottom line is to always consider the big picture.
 Take an honest assessment of your financial health, and make decisions for the right reason.
 Approach any investment decision with a clear head, and prioritize investment goals in a disciplined manner.
 Keeping your financial picture diversified, liquid, and simple will help you to expand your net worth over time.